tim-degroot/data_project/readme.md

 ## Data structure
 The program requires a GeoPandas DataFrame which contains at least the following:
-- a column containing **shapes**, which are used for the different plots.
+- a column containing **shapes**, which are used for the different maps.
-- a column ```p_m2_FE``` containing **land rents**, which are used for the financial analysis.
+- a column ```p_m2_FE``` containing **land rents**, which are used for the economic analysis.
-- a column containing ***statistics***, which can be used to investigate their effect on land rents.
+- a column containing ***statistics*** (variables), which can be used to investigate their effect on land rents.
-    - The program theoretically allows for unlimited statistics.
+    - The program theoretically allows for an unlimited number of statistics.

 ### Data used
 This version uses the following publicly available data sources:
-- [Kerncijfers per postcode, 2018](https://www.cbs.nl/nl-nl/dossier/nederland-regionaal/geografische-data/gegevens-per-postcode) was used as the source for shapefiles of postal codes and for statistics per postal code.
+- [Kerncijfers per postcode, 2018](https://www.cbs.nl/nl-nl/dossier/nederland-regionaal/geografische-data/gegevens-per-postcode) was used as the source for shapefiles of postal codes and for statistics per 4-digit zip code.
-- [Grondprijzen per postcode, 2011](http://landvalues.nl/) was used as the source for land rents per postal code.
+- [Grondprijzen per postcode, 2011](http://landvalues.nl/) was used as the source for land rents per 4-digit zip code.

 ## Prerequisites
 - [GeoPandas](https://github.com/geopandas/geopandas) is used to work with shapefiles within pandas.